 I only had to take 2 steps and I looked directly into the Canyon, amazing!
 The tent had to fit into the designated area ( I think it was 16 ft x 16 ft), otherwise you cannot reserve this spot.
 But as you can see, that was no issue for us.

 An absolute advantage of visiting the North Rim is the amount of visitors.
 It is much quieter and has a much less hectic atmosphere here compared to the South Rim, as only 10% of the total amount of visitors go to the North Rim.

-After we sent up our tent, and enjoying the spectacular view, it was time to go for a short hike.
+After we put up our tent, and enjoying the spectacular view from our campsite, it was time to go for a short hike.
 And the most obvious one was the "Transept Trail", starting right here at our campground.